 This course involves application in the laboratory setting of principles related to health assessment.
 This course is reserved for students admitted to the ASD track.
-(Formerly NRS 283)
+Prerequisite(s): Admission to the School of Nursing.
+Corequisite(s): NRS 2321

 NRS 2325 - Basic Clinical Competencies (2)